aletheia7/php-sodium/README.md

 	// Create a secret key
 	$alice_secret = $c->keypair();

-	// Create public key, Bob will need this key
+	// Create public key to give to Bob
 	$alice_public = new \sodium\public_key();
 	// Load binary key from alice_secret (pbin)
 	// false: expect a binary key; i.e. not a hex key